-Here are some great ideas to get you started at school:
+Here are some great ideas to get you started at school for teachers and students:

 - Ask your teacher if you can clean up around the school, ask another class to join your efforts.

 - Eat lunch with someone who is new or sitting alone, or invite him or her to your table.

 - Talk to a student you’ve never talked to before.